gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

     config: {}
 ```

-To export values of _DeployItems_ and _Installations_, Landscaper gives access to them via templating imports:
+To export values of DeployItems and Installations, the Landscaper provides access to them via templating imports:

 ```yaml
 values: